MBadriNarayanan/YoloV3ForCustomDataset/README.md

 3) Create the folder weights and add yolov3.weights

-In the data folder, add the test-image.jpg and test-video.mp4
+4) In the data folder in the darknet directory add the test-image.jpg and test-video.mp4 files

 ##### Command to check installation of darknet